Roibeard-Ruadhan/alcohol-free-ireland/README.md

 [Back to contents](#contents)

 ## **Features**
+- Users can confirm they are attending an event by clicking on the large user icon underneath the event card.
+The number beside the icon will add one when clicked to confirm to the organizer the guest attendance.
+Counting the likes inspired this idea to resolve user attendance confirmation.
+- The user is able to write there own blog & set up there own event when they are logged in.
+- Non users can see the events & blogs but cannot confirm attendance or write their own blog etc.

 ### **Site Navigation**
+- Site navigation is simplified & the same on the majority of pages stored in the base file.
+- When a user is logged in the navigation will change to suit & vice versa.
+- When a non user tries to write a blog or set up an event they will be directed to the sign-up form

 ### **Features Implemented**
+- The users can like & comment on posts.
+- Users can write there own blog posts
+- Users can set up there own events
+- Users can confirm attendance att
+- Too many to mention in 5 minutes.
 #### **Features relevant to all pages** (extended via *base.html*):

 - **Header**